Rampage (mascot): Naming Rampage

-His name was selected by fans who voted in an online mascot-naming contest; "Rampage" was officially announced as the winning name at the St. Louis Zoo's south entrance on July 26, 2010.
+His name was selected by fans (while the team was still based in St. Louis) who voted in an online mascot-naming contest; "Rampage" was officially announced as the winning name at the St. Louis Zoo's south entrance on July 26, 2010.
 More than 1,000 names were submitted for the mascot.
 The top vote receivers were Rampage, Archie, Ramsey, Rammer, and Rush, respectively.
 The person who submitted the winning name won a suite at a Rams game for themselves and fifteen friends, a Ram's jersey, and a two hundred dollar gift card to the Official Rams online store.
 The winning name was submitted by Chris Shaffer.
 The Shaffer family was present for the unveiling of Rampage at the St. Louis Zoo.

 Rationale

 According to Kevin Demoff, the Rams' current executive-vice president of football operations, Rampage "has the coating of a stuffed animal, but the build of a superhero."
 Ram's ownership says that Rampage will make around 300 appearances a year from games to charity events and parties.
 Demoff says, "The organization decided to add a mascot to build game day entertainment and to make more involvement possible in the community."
 The team's plan is to have Rampage be part of the rebirth process of the team and to help bring the team a more distinguishable identity.